terrormuzik/recruitmentTask/README.txt

-Project is written using JDK 22.01 to run tests and build, use 'mvn clean install' after running the application, the endpoint for fetching used details is exposed under:
+Project is written using JDK 22.01 to run tests and build, use 'mvn clean install' after running the application, the endpoint for fetching user details is exposed under:

 (GET) http://localhost:8080/users/{user_login}